 Kevin Grix writes a guest blog post

 It seems that we are a nation built upon a love for retail therapy.
 Shopping on the high street is an ever popular leisure activity and even when we are relaxing at home it’s possible to purchase via our laptops, tablets and smart phones with delivery direct to our doors.
-There are always issues such as Sunday trading hours, online shopping, deliveries and the impact of a ‘Brexit’ on the high street in the news, helping to illustrate the impact that shopping has on our daily lives.
+There are always issues such as Sunday trading hours, online shopping, deliveries and the impact of a ‘Brexit’ on the high street in the news.
+This helps illustrate the impact that shopping has on our daily lives.

 All of us are consumers and at one point or another it’s inevitable that we’ll feel let down with a product that we have purchased or a service that we have received.

-Billions of transactions take place each year – tills ring out across the country from Monday to Sunday and shoppers walk away happy most of the time.
+Billions of transactions take place each year – tills ring out across the country from Monday to Sunday.
+Shoppers walk away happy most of the time.
 And so, it’s helpful to keep things in perspective.

-What are the Dispute Resolution Ombudsman and The Furniture Ombudsman?
+What are the Dispute Resolution Ombudsman and The Furniture and Home Improvement Ombudsman?

-The Dispute Resolution Ombudsman (DRO) incorporates The Furniture Ombudsman.
-Established in 1992 it is a Government approved not-for-profit Ombudsman scheme that has been providing independent dispute resolution services to consumers and retailers for over 25 years, making it one of the oldest and most important Alternative Dispute Resolution (ADR) services in the country.
+The Dispute Resolution Ombudsman (DRO) incorporates The Furniture and Home Improvement Ombudsman.
+Established in 1992 it is a Government approved not-for-profit Ombudsman scheme.
+It has been providing independent dispute resolution services to consumers and retailers for over 25 years, making it one of the oldest and most important Alternative Dispute Resolution (ADR) services in the country.

 During all these years we have helped to resolve tens of thousands of problems with all sorts of goods and services.
-Our members include most of the largest high street retailers in the country and lots of independent stores too, making our jurisdiction across thousands of retail outlets – the widest of its kind in the United Kingdom.
-Traders, customers and consumer champions like the Complaining Cow Helen Dewdney, trust us because of our heritage, independence, and the work that we do to raise standards.
+Our members include most of the largest high street retailers in the country.
+But we also have lots of independent stores too, making our jurisdiction across thousands of retail outlets.
+In fact the widest of its kind in the United Kingdom.
+Traders, customers and consumer champions like The Complaining Cow Helen Dewdney, trust us because of our heritage, independence, and the work that we do to raise standards.

-Generally speaking, responsible retailers are good at putting things right for their customers if things go wrong – and thankfully, many of those retailers subscribe to our scheme which gives us the power to put things right if they do go wrong.
+Generally speaking, responsible retailers are good at putting things right for their customers if things go wrong.
+Thankfully many of those retailers subscribe to our scheme which gives us the power to put things right if they do go wrong.
 It’s worth remembering that retailers have been trading for several hundred years.
-Way back in the early 1900s, retail pioneer Harry Selfridge was attributed with the quote “the customer is always right” because he knew how important it is to keep them happy, to reward their loyalty, and encourage repeat custom.
+Way back in the early 1900s, retail pioneer Harry Selfridge was attributed with the quote “the customer is always right”.
+He knew how important it is to keep them happy, to reward their loyalty, and encourage repeat custom.

 When a case comes to us, we may undertake an independent report.
 This will determine if the fault lies with the company or not.
 The company pays for this and the whole service from start to finish is free to consumers.
 It is a myth that Ombudsmen see in favour of companies because they pay to be a member.
 Companies pay to be members and per case.